5 Steps to Understanding Etsy Sales Tax

 - What type of products am I selling?
 Again, for the overwhelming majority of Etsy sellers, the answer will be "tangible personal property."
 However, if that doesn't match what your Etsy store is selling, take the time to review the product taxability rules within your state.

-Once you figure out the states in which you need to collect sales tax, use our state tax guides to help you answer the three questions above.
+Once you figure out the states in which you need to collect sales tax, use our sales tax guides to help you answer the three questions above.
 They include information on where and how to register, state-specific nexus laws, as well as the rates to base your collections on.
-You can always email email@example.com to answer any additional questions you may have.

 Step 4: Add sales tax to your Etsy listings.